jsoref/thorium/api/docs/src/admins/admins.md

 modify, or delete any resource within Thorium without restriction.
 An admin may use the Web UI, [Thorctl](../architecture/thorctl.md), or a third party API client (Insomnia, Postman, etc) to interact with Thorium.
 Not all functionality that has been implemented in the restful API is supported via the Web UI or Thorctl.
-As such, admins may need to use an an API client to make direct web requests to the API.
+As such, admins may need to use an API client to make direct web requests to the API.

 #### Whats next?